-Visit the South Shore of Massachusetts and you won’t have much doubt about why it’s called the Irish Riviera.
+Visit the South Shore of Massachusetts and you won’t have much doubt about why people call it the Irish Riviera.
 Orange-and-green flags fly from many a home, and the region is filled with Roman Catholic churches and schools, Irish dance schools and Irish pubs, restaurants and bakeries.

-You may conclude the Irish Riviera is a result of suburban flight from the working-class neighborhoods of Boston, that most Irish of American cities.
+You may conclude the Irish Riviera resulted from suburban flight from the working-class neighborhoods of Boston, that most Irish of American cities.
 But well before the exodus to Braintree, Hull and Marshfield, well-heeled Irish families had built seaside Victorian mansions along the coast south of Boston.
 And even before that, the Irish gained a toehold in what is now the most Irish town in America: Scituate, Mass.
 They did it by engaging in the now-lost industry of Irish mossing.

 Irish immigrants began arriving in Boston during the Irish potato famine starting in 1842.
 Daniel Ward, an Irish immigrant, headed south and started collecting seaweed, or mossing, in the 1850s in Scituate.